thu-vis/fast-lapjv/README.md

-Linear Assignment Problem solver using kNN-based Jonker-Volgenant algorithm
+Linear Assignment Problem Solver Using kNN-based Jonker-Volgenant Algorithm
 ==================================================================

 Codes for kNN-based Jonker-Volgenant algorithm described in our paper ["OoDAnalyzer: Interactive Analysis of